Free Louisiana State Records: Marriage, Divorce, Warrant & More

 However, these personal screenings done out of curiosity can only be done for personal reasons.
 For screenings that assess a person’s eligibility or creditworthiness, such as for employment, volunteer positions, insurance, extending credit and more, these must be done through the Louisiana State Police or a Consumer Reporting Agency as outlined by the Fair Credit Reporting Act (FCRA).

-One must bring a $26 money order, business check, or cashier’s check for processing and a $10 cashier’s check, money order, or business check to facilitate fingerprinting at the Louisiana State Police Headquarters located at 7919 Independence Blvd, Baton Rouge, LA.
-Both are made payable to the Louisiana Department of Public Safety.
+In-Person: One must bring a $26 money order, business check, or cashier’s check for processing and a $10 cashier’s check, money order, or business check to facilitate fingerprinting at the Louisiana State Police Headquarters located at 7919 Independence Blvd, Baton Rouge, LA.
+Both are made payable to the State’s Department of Public Safety.

 Individuals should note that cash or personal checks will not be accepted while searching for any Louisiana state records.